riverrun/phauxth/README.md

 4. Add the `get(id)` and `get_by(attrs)` functions to your user Accounts module.

-5. If you are using argon2_elixir or pbkdf2_elixir as the password hashing module, you will need to create a custom login module using that algorithm.
+5. If you are using tokens, add the token_salt value to the config.
-See the documentation for Phauxth.Login.Base.check_pass for details.

 See the [wiki](https://github.com/riverrun/phauxth/wiki) for more information about Phauxth.